iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

 # ...
 ```

-In this example, labels with `iomesh.com/bd-` are created by IOMesh and show you details of this block device.
+In this example, labels with `iomesh.com/bd-` are created by IOMesh and show details of this block device.

 | Field | Description |
 | --- | --- |